-Today, I'd like to present you a new star in the house: a comfortable hobo bag, an easy-sew shoulder bag I've made for me.
+Have you ever sewn a diy hobo bag?
+Today, I'd like to present you one I've made for myself: a comfortable, easy-sew shoulder bag.
 A bag that holds my shoulder effortlessly and can take all the necessary everyday items, but can also comfortably fit a water bottle and, say, a few snacks for the kids (and mom!).
 A perfect fit for everyday essentials.
 Want to take a look?

 If you like making bags, you'll love these free projects, too: